dvrpc/bike-lts/readme.md

 This repository contains two parts:

 ## Scroll Story
 The default landing page for the LTS project is a scrolling story that explains what the Bike LTS analysis is for, why it exists and how it can be useful.
 This is meant to provide background information and serve as a launching point for the interactive analysis map.
+The story uses the [scrollmagic.io/](scrollmagic) library to handle scrolling interactions, [mapboxgl js](https://docs.mapbox.com/mapbox.js/api/v3.3.1/) for mapping and HTML, CSS and Javascript for everything else.

 ## Analysis Map
-An update to the old ESRI AGO LTS map that will improve performance, add more features and streamline the user experience.
-We will be moving away from the existing AGO platform into a custom solution built with [mapboxgl js](https://docs.mapbox.com/mapbox.js/api/v3.3.1/) and custom vector tiles.
+An update to the old ESRI AGO LTS map that improves performance, adds more features and streamlines the user experience.
+We moved away from the AGO platform to a custom solution built with [mapboxgl js](https://docs.mapbox.com/mapbox.js/api/v3.3.1/) and custom vector tiles.

 ## Build Process